 The next motif common to karma concepts is ethicization.
 This starts with the premise that each action has a result, which will come to fruition in this or a future life; consequently, morally good acts will have favourable consequences, whereas bad acts will create negative results.
 An individual’s present situation is explained concerning activities in his current or prior lifetimes.

 The next common theme of karma theories is the idea of reincarnation or the cycle of rebirths (saṃsāra).

-Rebirth, or saṃsāra, is the notion that all life forms go through a cycle of reincarnation, that is a succession of births and rebirths.
-The rebirths and consequent life may be in different realm, form or condition.
+Rebirth, or saṃsāra, is the notion that all life forms go through a cycle of reincarnation, a succession of births and rebirths.
+The rebirths and consequent life may be in different realms, forms or conditions.
 The karma theories indicate that the kingdom, condition and form depend on the quality and quantity of karma.
-In schools that believe in rebirth, each living being’s spirit transmigrates (recycles) after death, carrying the seeds of Karmic impulses from existence just completed, into a different life and lifetime of karmas.
+In schools that believe in rebirth, each living being’s spirit transmigrates (recycles) after death, carrying the seeds of Karmic impulses from existence just completed into a different life and lifetime of karmas.
 This cycle lasts indefinitely, except for those who knowingly break this cycle by attaining moksha.
-People who break the cycle get to the realm of gods, those who don’t continue in the cycle.
+People who break the cycle get to the realm of gods, and those who don’t continue in the cycle.

 by actions, all things are obtained, by inaction, nothing whatsoever is enjoyed.